causalcausalcausal/WWW-2022-PAPER-SUPPLEMENTARY-MATERIALS/Images/README.md

 # Images

-This folder contains the image of the Simulation_analysis in section 5.1.
+This folder contains the image of the simulation analysis in section 5.1.